kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	+-----------+---------------+-----------------+

 #.
 Add an additional column to the table for the response variable.
-The response variable is a quantitative value, :math:`y` = conversion in this case, measured as a percentage.
+The response variable is a quantitative value, :math:`y`, which in this case is the conversion measured as a percentage.

 	.. tabularcolumns:: |c|c|c|c||c|